google/uVkCompute/README.md

   construct pipeline layouts and compute pipelines.
 * Provide thin wrapper over command buffer construction and shader dispatch.

-µVkCompute does not try to demostrate Vulkan programming best practices.
+µVkCompute focuses more on single compute shader dispatch. µVkCompute does not try to demostrate Vulkan programming best practices.
 For example, it just uses the system allocator and allocates separate memory for each buffer.
 Simplicity is favored instead of building a production-level Vulkan application.

 ## Dependencies